-Our study design and limited variable information precluded the opportunity to assess other variables potentially influencing discordance, such as parental health and wellbeing, parental age and educational level, and number of siblings [6, 22, 23], which we will address in future studies with larger samples.
-We did not find greater discordance with increasing age of child, as anticipated, which probably reflects the narrow age range of our sample compared to other studies[6, 24, 25].
-Study resources necessitated a postal survey, preventing ascertaining the level of parental help received by children and the extent to which this may have affected informant agreement.
+we will address in future studies with larger samples.
+We did not find greater discordance with increasing age of child, as anticipated, which probably reflects the narrow age range of our sample compared with other studies.6 24 25 Study resources necessitated a postal survey, preventing ascertaining the level of parental help received by children and the extent to which this may have affected informant agreement.
 The size of our sample, reflecting the vulnerable, heterogeneous and numerically small clinical population of children with VI, precluded us from investigating the nature of and variation in informant discrepancy in greater detail.
-However, the variation observed is generalizable as our sample is representative of the UK population of children with VI without additional impairments[20].
-A limitation of the sample size is that the differences in variation by child characteristics did not reach statistical significance.
-The variation by gender, ethnicity and socio-economic status is interesting, although complex to interpret given the conflicting wider literature in this area[26].
+However, the variation observed is generalisable as our sample is representative of the UK population of children with VI without additional impairments.
+20 A limitation of the sample size is that the differences in variation by child characteristics did not reach statistical significance.
+The variation by gender, ethnicity and socioeconomic status is interesting, although complex to interpret given the conflicting wider literature in this area.26

-The nature and extent of child-parent discordance is likely to vary by the type and severity of the child's condition, the domain or construct being measured, the child's age, gender, type of condition, duration of illness and treatment status[6].
-Greater agreement is typically found on more observable, physical characteristics, and greater divergence on unobservable emotional and psychosocial characteristics of the impact of the health conditions[7, 24].
-We found greater magnitude of agreement by agreement categories on FVQ_CYP than on VQoL CYP, irrespective of the direction of disagreement.
-The FVQ_CYP was designed to capture the difficulty with which a child performs vision-dependent activities (e.g. the level of difficulty with which a child navigates around the school or finds friends in the playground) and thus may be objectively more agreement-prone than the psychological characteristics that the VQoL_CYP was intended to capture (e.g. autonomy, social inclusion, emotional wellbeing).
+The nature and extent of child-parent discordance is likely to vary by the type and severity of the child's condition, the domain or construct being measured, the child's age, gender, type of condition, duration of illness and treatment status.
+Greater agreement is typically found on more observable, physical characteristics and greater divergence on unobservable emotional and psychosocial characteristics of the impact of the health conditions.
+He found greater magnitude of agreement, by agreement categories, on FVQ_CYP than on VQoL CYP, irrespective of the direction of disagreement.
+The FVQ_CYP was designed to capture the difficulty with which a child performs vision-dependent activities (eg, the level of difficulty with which a child navigates around the school or finds friends in the playground) and thus may be objectively more agreement prone than the psychological characteristics that the VQoL_CYP was intended to capture (eg, autonomy, social inclusion, emotional well-being).

-Our finding of potentially greater child-parent agreement, especially on FVQ_CYP, in children with progressive VI echoes findings relating to systemic diseases where, arguably, active illness demands greater child-parent communication and parental vigilance about symptoms and illness characteristics than in non-progressive disease, thus resulting in greater child-parent agreement[6, 27].
-We also found a potentially greater agreement on FVQ_CYP for children with more severe and late onset VI, both of which tend to coincide with progressive loss of vision.
-Parents of children with progressive, late-onset, visually impairing disorders, such as Stargardt's disease, may be more in tune with their child's rapid and/or fluctuating loss of function as their child may become increasingly dependent on parental help and support (especially relating to functional outcomes), which in turn may result in greater child-parent communication and ultimately agreement.
+Our finding of potentially greater child-parent agreement, especially on FVO CYP, in children with progressive VI echoes findings relating to systemic diseases where, arguably, active illness demands greater child-parent communication and parental vigilance about symptoms and illness characteristics than in non-progressive disease, thus resulting in greater child-parent agreement.
+6 27 We also found a potentially greater agreement on FVQ CYP for children with more severe and late onset VI, both of which tend to coincide with progressive loss of vision.
+Parents of children with progressive, late onset, visually impairing disorders, such as Stargardt disease, may be more in tune with their child's rapid and/or fluctuating loss of function as their child may become increasingly dependent on parental help and support (especially relating to functional outcomes), which in turn may result in greater child-parent communication and ultimately agreement.
 These findings may have potentially important clinical implications in the scenario of distress and depression in teenagers with rapid loss of vision and function; knowing the child-parent agreement is higher for this group may be helpful in the clinical monitoring of and research with children who may be too distressed and thus potentially unable to self-report themselves at particular stages.